atugman/IBM-Cloud/Labs/Kubernetes/Pod-Scheduling-Lab/guide.md

-Kubernetes Pod Scheduling: Labels, Taints, and Node Affinity
+Kubernetes Pod Scheduling: Labels, Taints, and Node Affinities
 ========

 ## Introduction

-#### Considerations & Prerequisites
+### Considerations & Prerequisites
 - Kubernetes cluster with 3 worker nodes, each with 4x16 CPU/RAM
   - Other cluster configurations will work, although your precise results may differ
 - kubectl access to the Kubernetes cluster, with the ability to deploy pods into the default namespace